-Android-x86 is an open-source project that seeks to port the newest version Android to Windows hardware.
+Android-x86 is an open-source project that seeks to port the newest version of Android to Windows-based PCs.

 The latest version of Android-x86 adds much-welcome support for Google’s notification features, smarter management of background apps, smart text selection, and OpenGL ES 3.x hardware acceleration for Intel, AMD, and Nvidia graphics.